About the Victorian Healthcare Experience Survey Program

 Transition to Electronic data collection

 The VHES will transition to electronic data collection when the program recommences in early 2021, meaning that all surveys issued as part of the program will be done online.
-This will facilitate more timely feedback to Victorian public health services and enable VAHI and the Department of Health and Human Services to adapt the surveys in response to major events and changing priorities across the health system, including current COVID-19 pandemic.
+This will facilitate more timely feedback to Victorian public health services and enable VAHI and the Department of Health to adapt the surveys in response to major events and changing priorities across the health system, including current COVID-19 pandemic.

 The shift to electronic data collection will be phased over 2020-21, starting with the inpatient, emergency and maternity surveys, with Ambulance, Community Health, Specialist Clinic and Palliative Care Surveys to be implemented in the second phase.
 Some populations may continue to receive paper-based surveys for the first year of the new program.